humanity-cash/local-currency-contracts/docs/Controller.md

 Get wallet address at index

-Used for iterating the complete list of beneficiaries
+Used for iterating the complete list of wallets

 ### `getWalletCount() → uint256` (external)

-Get count of beneficiaries
+Get count of wallets